lebigot/realtime_annotate/README.rst

 at the bottom of the terminal).

-Any typed **digit** adds a **value** (or changes the value of) to the last annotation (for example, the glitch at 00:00:12.6 in the screenshot above has value 0).
+Any typed **digit** adds a **value** (or changes the value of) to the *last* annotation (for example, the glitch at 00:00:12.6 in the screenshot above has value 0).

-It is also possible to **add annotations** to existing annotations: the ``set_time`` command can be used to set the annotation timer time (00:00:13.9, in the example above), and new annotations will simply be added to the existing ones when running the ``annotate`` command.
+It is also possible to **add annotations** to existing annotations: the ``set_time`` command can be used to set the annotation timer time (00:00:19.1, in the example above), and new annotations will simply be added to the existing ones when running the ``annotate`` command.

-Existing annotations can also be **deleted**: the last annotation is deleted with the delete key.
+Existing annotations can also be **deleted**: the last annotation (from the list of previous annotations) is deleted with the delete key.

-Existing annotations are displayed in the "**Next annotation**" field, so that the user can know what annotations have already been entered.
+Existing annotations are displayed in the "**Next annotation**" field: the user can thus see what annotations have already been entered.
 The next annotation is *highlighted during one second* before it scrolls down to the list of previous annotations below (and is replaced by the new next annotation, if any).

 Installation and platforms
 ==========================